-LSU coach Paul Mainieri, right, leads his players out of the tunnel during practice Friday at TD Ameritrade Park in Omaha, Neb.
-LSU plays UCLA in the College World Series on Sunday.
+LSU coach Paul Mainieri, right, leads his players out of the tunnel during practice at TD Ameritrade Park in Omaha, Neb., on June 14, 2013, during the College World Series.
 (Associated Press)

 Last Modified: Friday, June 14, 2013 9:09 PM